Gamification of learning: History

 Even without the intentional use of gamified elements, traditional schooling has long incorporated features that resemble game mechanics.
 As early as the 1700s, grading systems were introduced in schools, functioning much like reward points to motivate students to complete assignments and perform well on exams.
-By the early 20th century, influenced by developments in behavioral psychology, structured reward systems became more common in classrooms, offering students tangible incentives such as free time, school supplies, or treats in exchange for academic or behavioral achievements (Khaitova, 2021).
+By the early 20th century, influenced by developments in behavioral psychology, structured reward systems became more common in classrooms, offering students tangible incentives such as free time, school supplies, or treats in exchange for academic or behavioral achievements.
 This practice aligns with B.F.
 Skinner's theory of operant conditioning, which posits that behaviors followed by positive reinforcement are more likely to be repeated.
-In this framework, classroom rewards increase student engagement and cooperation by linking academic success with immediate, motivating outcomes (Nawi & Nordin, 2025).
+In this framework, classroom rewards increase student engagement and cooperation by linking academic success with immediate, motivating outcomes.
 Building on these long-standing behavioral strategies, the concept of gamification emerged as a more formalized approach to motivation and engagement.
-The term was first coined in 2002 by British computer programmer Nick Pelling, who has since been referred to as the "Godfather of Gamification" (Dreimane, 2021).
-Pelling described it as the application of game elements to non-game contexts, including education, to enhance user engagement.
-However, it's important to note that the practice of integrating game-like strategies into learning predates the formal use of the term.
+The term was first coined in 2002 by British computer programmer Nick Pelling, who has since been referred to as the "Godfather of Gamification".
+Pelling described it as the application of game elements to non-game contexts, including education, to enhance user engagement; however, the practice of integrating game-like strategies into learning predates the formal use of the term.
 While some critics argue that gamification is merely a new label for long-standing educational practices, the modern concept extends far beyond simple reward-based systems.
 Rather than offering incentives for isolated behaviors, gamification in learning has evolved into a multifaceted approach that integrates psychology, design principles, strategy, and technology to influence motivation and participation.

-The widespread use of gamification has been largely fueled by advancements in digital and mobile technologies (Dreimane, 2021).
+The widespread use of gamification has been largely fueled by advancements in digital and mobile technologies.

 These developments have enabled scalable, interactive, and socially connected platforms.
 Outside the classroom, examples include customer loyalty programs like those offered by Starbucks and Shoppers Drug Mart, location-based apps like Foursquare, and health-focused platforms such as Fitbit, Fitocracy, and BACtrack.
 These applications use game elements like points, badges, and leaderboards to drive behavioral change and encourage continued participation.
 In education, gamification adopts these same mechanics to boost student engagement and motivation.
-Although it's difficult to determine precisely when gamification began appearing in educational contexts, online examples shared by classroom teachers began surfacing around 2010 (Deterding et al., 2011), marking the beginning of its more widespread adoption in schools.
+Although it is difficult to determine precisely when gamification began appearing in educational contexts, online examples shared by classroom teachers began surfacing around 2010, marking the beginning of its more widespread adoption in schools.
 Teaching machines with gamification features were developed by cyberneticist Gordon Pask from 1956 onwards, after he was granted a patent for an "Apparatus for assisting an operator in performing a skill".
-Based on this patent, Pask and Robin McKinnon-Wood built SAKI – the Self-Adaptive Keyboard Instructor – for teaching students how to use the Hollerith key punch, a data entry device using punched cards.
-The punched card was common until the 1970s and there was huge demand for skilled operators.
+Based on this patent, Pask and Robin McKinnon-Wood built the Self-Adaptive Keyboard Instructor (SAKI) for teaching students how to use the Hollerith key punch, a data entry device using punched cards.
+The punched card was common until the 1970s and there was significant demand for skilled operators.
 SAKI treats the student as a "black box", building a probabilistic model of their performance as it goes.
 The machine stores the response times for different exercises, repeating exercises for which the operator has the slowest average response time, and increasing the difficulty of exercises where the operator has performed successfully.
 SAKI could train an expert key-punch operator in four to six weeks, a reduction of between 30 and 50 percent over other methods.
-"Ideally, for an operator to perform a skill efficiently, the data presented to him should always be of sufficient complexity to maintain his interest and maintain a competitive situation, but not so complex as to discourage the operator".
-SAKI led to the development of teaching software such as the Mavis Beacon typing tutor, fondly remembered by students of touch-typing everywhere.
-According to Maloy (2024) of The Washington Post, Mavis Beacon was a revolutionary tool for teaching an entire generation how to type.
+For an operator to perform a skill efficiently, the presented data "should always be of sufficient complexity to maintain his interest and maintain a competitive situation, but not so complex as to discourage the operator".
+SAKI led to the development of teaching software such as the typing tutor Mavis Beacon Teaches Typing, which is fondly remembered by students of touch typing.
+According to Ashley Fetters of The Washington Post, Mavis Beacon was a revolutionary tool for teaching an entire generation how to type.
 By incorporating game-like elements to motivate students, the software was designed to improve typing speed and accuracy through structured lessons, drills, and interactive activities.
 These components included gamified symbols and mechanics that effectively engaged learners in goal-oriented practice.